These delicious chewy Anzac biscuits are filled with the delicious flavor of golden syrup, oats, and coconut.

 NOTE - if you don't refrigerate the biscuits, they will spread thinner during the baking, will require a slightly shorter baking time, and will result in a crunchy crispier Anzac biscuit.

 Step 7 - Place biscuits on a prepared baking tray, about 5 to 7cm apart.
-Bake the biscuits for 10 to 15 minutes.
+Bake the biscuits for 10 to 20 minutes, depending on the size of the biscuits.

 Step 8 - Remove from oven and allow to cool on the baking tray.
 The biscuits will set as they cool.